Actively Recruiting

 - Evidence of systemic infection.

-- History of bone marrow transplant.
+- History of bone marrow transplantation.

 - Diagnosed clinically significant autoimmune disease.

-- Active infection at wound sites.
+- Active infection at wound site.

-- History of coagulopathy.
+- History of blood clotting disorders.

 - Allergy to human albumin, streptomycin, or penicillin.